ADOPT A PET

 Step 3: Finalize your adoption!

-Once you’ve met the pet at your appointment and signed the papers, it's official!
+Once you’ve had your appointment and signed the papers, it's official!
 Your new best friend will be ready to go home with you right away.

-Browse our adoptable pets online through the links below, or come meet them in person at our Pet Adoption Center!
-Once you find the right pet, the next step is to submit an adoption survey.
+Once you find the right pet, the next step is to submit an Adoption Survey.

 As soon as you click the finish button on your adoption survey, the pet will be automatically flagged for you.
 You can then choose from one of the available appointment times for your conversation with an Adoption Specialist to continue the process.